Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

 Kale has gained popularity over the last several years.
 It is one of the most nutritious vegetables.

-Kale is one of the best sources best sources of lutein.
+Kale is one of the best sources of lutein.
 Lutein is essential to protecting eye health as it protects the retina from damage, oxidative stress and inflammation.
 It is found in the macula of the retina in the human eye.

 The reason the lutein found is kale is important is that it helps maintain the concentration of lutein in the eyes.